NicSRS

 AndreaDecember 17 2025

-In accordance with a newly approved industry standard (CA/B Forum Ballot SC081v3), the maximum allowed lifespan for publicly trusted SSL/TLS certificates is scheduled to be progressively reduced.
-As a leading certificate authority, DigiCert will implement the first phase of this change in 2026.
+In accordance with the newly approved industry standards (CA/B Forum Ballot SC081v3), the maximum allowed lifespan for publicly trusted SSL/TLS certificates is scheduled to be progressively reduced starting March 2026.
+As a leading certificate authority, DigiCert will implement the first phase of this change in February 2026.

 Background and Industry Timeline: